PerryBhandal/TinyProxyAuthorizer/README.md

 virtualenv venv; source venv/bin/activate; pip install -r requirements/production.txt

-6) Start the application in a detachable screen on a user that has write privileges on /etc/tinyproxy.conf
+6) Ensure your VENV is activated, then start the application in a detachable screen on a user that has write privileges on /etc/tinyproxy.conf

 ./start_authorizer.sh